\"Writing.Com

 The Zgorbians surveyed their handiwork, watching as the shock wave emanated from the rock, which burst like a supernova into countless minuscule fragments.
 The massive Zgorbian ships sent to fulfill the task felt only a slight tremor as the sonic boom weakened and brushed by them.
 As advanced as the Humans were, without their Quorilaxian guardians they were helpless to defend themselves against their vicious neighbor.
 Nearly the entirety of the Human race was left to perish in obscurity, their demise witnessed by no eyes that cared.
 A remarkable story billions of years in the making was unwritten in a split second.

 Of course, none of the members of the Quorilaxian Senate wanted to abandon the Empire’s charges, but they had little recourse.
 No one still alive had known a time without war, and it had to end somewhere.
-The majority of the senators argued that countless people had died and would continue to die in defense of beings with no clear strategic value, and the time for this idealistic agenda was over.
+The majority of the senators argued that countless people—wives and husbands, daughters and sons, mothers and fathers, sisters and brothers, or simply friends and colleagues—had died and would continue to die, tearing families and communities apart to defend beings with no clear strategic value, and the time for this idealistic agenda was over.
 There was, however, a small group of dissenters, led by the influential Eashairan senator Purlaka, who refused to stand by and agree to this outright renunciation of their oath to protect.
 Despite this fact, they were hopelessly outnumbered by those who firmly stated that it was not worth putting the security of the Quorilaxian Empire in jeopardy any longer.

 When all hope seemed lost for their wards, the two groups reached a compromise.
 The Quorilaxians would select representatives from each type of flora and fauna that could feasibly be collected to preserve the species, an idea which was adapted from the Human book called the Bible.
 The Quorilaxians had been intercepting and deciphering radio, television, and other assorted communications from Earth for many years, as well as temporarily abducting individuals and installing nano-scale surveillance and listening equipment in their bodies, and through much work the Quorilaxians decrypted a multitude of Human languages and learned about the Human culture, which absolutely fascinated them.
 In honor of the Human race, they designated the initiative Project Noah, so named for the character from a story in the Bible who was the inspiration for the plan.
 As the story goes, Noah collected two of every type of Earth’s animals in a large oceangoing ship to save the species from a cataclysmic flood.
 The story remained much the same, only now it was not the azure tide of the sea threatening to extinguish the flame of life throughout the universe but rather the crimson tide of war.
 The Quorilaxians also went beyond collecting only a single male and female of each animal species, as well as including plants, trees, and crops in their efforts.